 - Neutral (white).

-I used NM 14/2 wire to run a new AC branch feeder circuit to power the alarms (see the junction box at the far right of the above wiring diagram).
+I used NM-B 14/2 wire to run a new AC branch feeder circuit to power the alarms (see the junction box at the far right of the above wiring diagram).

-For brevity, I use “NM” when referring to “NM-B” in this project.
-I also use the terms “wire” and “cable” somewhat interchangeably.
-Cable generally refers to the entire NM-B wire bundle, and wire refers to an individual conductor.
+In this project, I’ll use the terms “wire” and “cable” somewhat interchangeably.
+Strictly speaking, “cable” refers to the entire NM-B wire bundle with the outer insulation jack where “wire” refers to an individual conductor within the cable.

 Unfinished Basement Smoke Alarm Installation

-I began by removing the old smoke alarm and ceiling box from the crawlspace in the finished basement; recall that I determined after careful analysis there is no AC power on the alarm circuits.
+I began by removing the old smoke alarm and ceiling box from the crawlspace above the finished basement; recall that I determined after careful analysis there is no AC power on the alarm circuits.
 The new smoke alarm will be located nearby in the unfinished area of the basement where the gas furnace, gas water heater and my workshop are located.
 The new position is only about 5 feet away but in a much more accessible location.
-I’ll reuse the existing NM 14/3 wire that interconnects to the the other smoke alarms in the house.
+I’ll reuse the existing NM-B 14/3 cable that interconnects to the the other smoke alarms in the home:

 Smoke Alarm Ceiling Junction Box Wiring

-An octagonal ceiling box is installed on the floor joist to wire in the new smoke alarm.
-The existing NM 14/3 alarm wire from the upper floors is brought in on the left and new cables are brought in on the right side: NM 14/2 for power and NM 14/3 for the second smoke alarm to be installed in the finished basement area.
+An octagon ceiling box is installed on the floor joist to wire in the new smoke alarm.
+The existing NM 14/3 alarm wire from the upper floors is brought in on the left and new cables are brought in on the right side: NM-B 14/2 for power and NM-B 14/3 for the second smoke alarm to be installed in the finished basement area.
+Remember the red wire in the NM-B 14/3 cable is needed for the smoke alarm signaling interconnection.

 Note: The smoke alarm trim plate will not fit a 4″ square junction box, you must use an octagonal or rectangular ceiling box.
-I chose the octagonal box because it can handle four cables without over crowding.
+I chose the deep octagon box because it can handle four cables without exceeding the box fill capacity per the National Electrical Code (NEC):

 The above photo corresponds to these cables in the wiring diagram:

-The wires are matched by color, twisted together and secured by a wire nut to the Kidde PI2010 AC Quick Connect Harness.
+5/8 inch of insulation is stripped from the wires, then the wires are matched by color, right-twisted (clockwise) together and secured by a wire nut to the Kidde PI2010 AC Quick Connect Harness.
 A #10-32 green ground screw and ground wire pigtail is fastened to the junction box, then twisted and nutted with the other ground wires.
-Metal junction boxes must be grounded per the National Electrical Code (NEC).
+Metal junction boxes must be grounded per NEC 250.148 (C).

 The wires are tucked into the ceiling box with the AC Quick Connect hanging down as shown: